-- 107. Recordation of the final map.
-The applicant shall provide evidence to the Town that the map has recorded prior to issuance of the first certificate of occupancy for the project.
-Evidence shall consist of the recording information of the final map. - 108.
-All required landscaping and irrigation improvements shall be constructed prior to issuance of a temporary, conditional or final certificate of occupancy for the project.
+- 109. All required landscaping and irrigation improvements shall be constructed prior to issuance of a temporary, conditional or final certificate of occupancy for the project.
 A form of security listed in Government Code Section 66499(a) and acceptable to the Town shall be posted with the Town to the satisfaction of the Community and Economic Development Department for any required landscaping and irrigation improvements to be deferred and a schedule shall be submitted to the town for the construction of the deferred improvements.
-Deferral of the construction of any landscaping and irrigation improvements shall be at the sole discretion of the director of the Community and Economic Development Department. - 109.
-Address numbers shall be placed on all new and existing structures in such a manner as to be plainly visible and legible from the access roadway or street, consistent with Municipal Code Chapter 16.32. - 110.
+Deferral of the construction of any landscaping and irrigation improvements shall be at the sole discretion of the director of the Community and Economic Development Department. - 110.
+Address numbers shall be placed on all new and existing structures in such a manner as to be plainly visible and legible from the access roadway or street, consistent with Municipal Code Chapter 16.32. - 111.
 The final condominium plans for the project shall be submitted to the Town for review for conformance with the approved development plan, tentative map, and CC&Rs.
 The condominium plans shall conform to the conditions of approval with respect to ownership of required appurtenant use areas.
-Issuance of a certificate of occupancy and recordation of the condominium plans shall not occur prior to Town
+Issuance of a certificate of occupancy and recordation of the condominium plans shall not occur prior to Town approval of the condominium plans.
+The condominium plans shall be recorded prior to issuance of a temporary, conditional, or final certificate of occupancy for the project.

-- approval of the condominium plans.
-The condominium plans shall be recorded prior to issuance of a temporary, conditional, or final certificate of occupancy for the project. - 111.
-Construction of private streets and private facilities and related drainage improvements shall be inspected and certified by the Public Works Director and/or designee. - 112.
-All required grading, public and private street and drainage improvements shall be completed, all "punchlist" items completed to the satisfaction of the Public Works Director, the as-built plans submitted, reviewed and approved and the required warranty security posted prior the issuance of a certificate of occupancy for the project. - 113.
+- 112. Construction of private streets and private facilities and related drainage improvements shall be inspected and certified by the Public Works Director and/or designee. - 113.
+All required grading, public and private street and drainage improvements shall be completed, all "punchlist" items completed to the satisfaction of the Public Works Director, the as-built plans submitted, reviewed and approved and the required warranty security posted prior the issuance of a certificate of occupancy for the project. - 114.
 Projects subject to a building permit shall have all required on and off-site improvements completed and approved prior to final inspection of any buildings or structures.
 The installation of any on or off-site improvements shall be sufficiently completed so as to assure protection from storm or drainage run off, a safe and drivable access for fire and safety, and the ordinary and intended use of buildings or structures.
 The Building Official, with the concurrence of the Public Works Director, may approve any plan or approve a change to an approved plan, which complies with the intent of this policy.